10dollars/tendollars.github.io.raw/_posts/2018-01-10-donald-hanson.md

 #### When I was clicking I started to wonder if the whole thing was an elaborate joke with nothing actually being moved.
 One of the things that kept me clicking was that I was able to see when it was last accessed, so I could start to see myself getting closer.
 It felt like a linear path.

 #### It occurred to me that you could kind of skip the line if you had a link from someone who had seen it recently.
 I was thinking that you could have kind of social aspect with someone handing out good link position, and sharing them around Twitter or a forum.
 And no matter what, that link would become less valuable over time.
-It's kind of the opposite of how finding something typically works.
-People usually get more recognition for handing out earlier artifacts like demos, first editions etc.

-#### Finding Permanent Redirect early would mean you had an easier time, but people could choose to actually make it easier for new people if they wanted and those links would become staler and staler, and the newest person's link would always be the most useful.
+#### It's kind of the opposite of how finding something typically works.
+People usually get more recognition for handing out earlier artifacts like demos, first editions etc, but with Permanent Redirect the newest person's link would always be most useful.
 Was that something you thought about at all?

 I didn't expect people to pay attention to this project at all, let alone share links to good shortcuts to the art.
 I initially had the counters max out at 9999 because I thought there was no way it would go over that.